Log1x/acf-composer/README.md

 All fields registered will have their location automatically set to this page.

-## Caching Fields
+## Caching Blocks & Fields

+As of v3, ACF Composer now has the ability to cache registered blocks to native `block.json` files and field groups to a flat file JSON manifest automatically using CLI.

+This can lead to a **dramatic increase** in performance in projects both small and large, especially when loading a post in the editor containing multiple custom blocks.

+> [!NOTE]
+> Making changes to blocks or fields once cached will not take effect until cleared or re-cached.

-Each time your application is ran, ACF Composer has to build your field groups into an array to register with ACF.
-In larger projects, it may be a good idea to cache the field groups into an array during deployment.
-This can be done using the `acf:cache` command:
+The best time to do this is during deployment and can be done using the `acf:cache` command:

 ```bash
 $ wp acorn acf:cache [--status]